 - also mentioned explicitly in the text when Aravis is told after referring to Hwin as her horse, that it could just as easily be said that Aravis is Hwin's human.

-- Firekeeper is more Blind Seer's pet than the other way around, but she was Raised by Wolves, after all, and the other humans don't seem very good at civilizing either of them.
+- Firekeeper is more Blind Seer's pet than the other way around, but she was Raised by Wolves, after all, and the other humans do a poor job of civilizing both of them.

 - Avi's horror story Cats has ghost cats wanting to bring their "pet" along to the next world with them.